LayerManager/layman/doc/rest.md

       - ShapeFile files (at least three files: .shp, .shx, .dbf)
       - file names, i.e. array of strings
    - if file names are provided, files must be uploaded subsequently using [POST Layer Chunk](#post-layer-chunk)
+   - if published file has empty bounding box (i.e. no features), its bounding box on WMS/WFS endpoint is set to the whole World
 - *name*, string
    - computer-friendly identifier of the layer
    - must be unique among all layers of one workspace